 The collection of evidence in a court case is known as “discovery”.
 As a defendant in a New Jersey criminal or DWI trial, you have a constitutional right to obtain any evidence that is “material” to your case.
 Material essentially means any fact that tends to establish a point that is crucial to your guilt or innocence.
 Generally speaking, pretrial discovery is handled by defense attorneys, but you should know what pieces of evidence are most important for your case.

-The evidence to which you are entitled specifically includes anything that might raise a reasonable doubt as to your guilt.
+The evidence to which you are entitled to specifically includes anything that might raise a reasonable doubt as to your guilt.
 This is known as “exculpatory” evidence, and it covers a wide range of materials.
 Prosecutors are required to act reasonably in responding to requests for discovery, so they can't subjectively decide evidence isn't material or exculpatory in order to prevent defendants from obtaining it.

 Discovery is requested by defense counsel formally in a discovery request.
-These requests may be broad and may include things such as: statements made to the police; the results of physical or mental exams; video recordings of the defendant; the defendant's criminal record; the police report from the time of the arrest; and other records.
+These requests may be broad and may include things such as statements made to the police, the results of physical or mental exams, video recordings of the defendant, the defendant's criminal record, the police report from the time of the arrest, and other records.

 Gathering Evidence For DWI Case In New Jersey

-For a DWI defendant, the most important evidence would tend to be the police report, the results of any sobriety tests, and the dash-mounted video recording, if one exists.
+For a DWI defendant, the most important evidence would tend to be the police report, the results of any sobriety tests, and the dash-mounted video recording if one exists.
 In addition, if possible, you will want to seek out any witnesses to the arrest and any experts who can interpret some of the evidence in your favor.